shlomif/shlomif-tech-diary/converting-www.shlomifish.org-from-wml-to-tt2.md

 them in process and reuse them.
 This may be time consuming and may not make a big difference.

-I do not necessarily advocate using TT2 instead as there is no shortage of [SSGs](https://staticsitegenerators.net/) and lower level template systems and preprocessors ( https://www.shlomifish.org/open-source/resources/text-processing-tools/ ).
+I do not necessarily advocate using TT2 instead, as there is no shortage of [SSGs](https://staticsitegenerators.net/) and lower level template systems and preprocessors ( https://www.shlomifish.org/open-source/resources/text-processing-tools/ ).
 I was told TT2 is slower than https://metacpan.org/pod/HTML::Template and https://metacpan.org/pod/Text::Template and yet it is still much faster than wml.

+Note that the conversion can be done incrementally and without breaking production, similar to the conversion process I've done for my sites.

 Regards,